Ritabrata-Goswami/socialmedia-application-by-flask/README.md

 # ritabrata-python
-This is small social media application that is build by Flask, AJAX and SQL-server.
+This is small social media application that is build by Flask and SQL-server at the backed and HTML, CSS, W3.css, Javascript, AJAX on UI.